 Kathleen Someah, Ph.D.

-I also provide consultation and supervision to other therapists working with eating disorders, and have served as an invited lecturer at various training sites across the San Francisco Bay Area.
+I also provide consultation and supervision to other therapists working with eating disorders, and have served as an invited speaker at various training sites across the San Francisco Bay Area.

 Postdoctoral Clinical Psychology Resident

 Kaiser Permanente Medical Center, Child and Family Psychiatry Department